-At Highland Ridge Hospital, we’ve helped a great many teens, adults, and older adults living with post-traumatic stress disorder learn to cope with their symptoms, reduce the severity of symptoms, and go on to lead a happy, productive, and fulfilled life.
+At Highland Ridge Hospital, located in Salt Lake City, we’ve helped a great many teens, adults, and older adults living with post-traumatic stress disorder learn to cope with their symptoms, reduce the severity of symptoms, and go on to lead a happy, productive, and fulfilled life.

 When your loved one is struggling with the overwhelming symptoms of post-traumatic stress disorder, you may be at a loss as to how to help them.
 You may not want to say anything for fear of triggering an episode, but you feel your loved one desperately needs help.
-Here are some tips for approaching your loved one and guiding him or her into the treatment he or she needs:
+Here are some tips for approaching your loved one and guiding him or her into the treatment at a hospital or center he or she needs:

 Patience: People who have PTSD may balk at changes and feel shame that they’re struggling with PTSD while many others who went through a similar trouble do not.
 They may feel isolated and alone, unsure of how to even bring up the idea of PTSD.
 Be patient with your loved one.
 His or her outbursts and anger are not directed at you; your loved one may not even be able to control his or her moods.
 Be patient and kind.

-Research PTSD: Being able to approach your loved one from a place of knowledge and compassion can be the difference in them agreeing to treatment and flat-out denying the need for treatment.
+Research PTSD: Being able to approach your loved one from a place of knowledge and compassion can be the difference in them agreeing to treatment at a hospital or treatment center and flat-out denying the need for treatment.
 Learning as much as you can about the symptoms of PTSD will allow you to be your loved one’s advocate and make sure he or she is given the care he or she deserves.

 Listen Openly: PTSD is an anxiety disorder shrouded in shame.
 Most people feel weak for developing the disorder after the trauma because others did not.
 They may be hesitant to talk about their feelings as they fear being judged.
 Listen openly and compassionately to your loved one.
 Ask questions and really listen to the responses.

 Living with PTSD is like living through a nightmare.
 You’ve had to avoid so many places, things, and people who remind you of the event.
 You’re trapped in your mind, experiencing and re-experiencing the event during the waking hours, and your nights are filled with nightmares and night terrors.
-You know you need to get help, but it’s terribly hard to admit just how much you are suffering.
+You know you need to get help from a professional treatment center or hospital, but it’s terribly hard to admit just how much you are suffering.

-Inpatient care that consists of medication management and a wide array of therapeutic modalities has been shown to be particularly effective for people who have post-traumatic stress disorder.
-An inpatient program allows you to get away from daily life and stress and enter into an atmosphere guided by healing.
+Inpatient care at a treatment center or hospital that consists of medication management and a wide array of therapeutic modalities has been shown to be particularly effective for people who have post-traumatic stress disorder.
+An inpatient program at a treatment center or hospital allows you to get away from daily life and stress and enter into an atmosphere guided by healing.
 Through an inpatient program, you’ll be able to learn the skills you need to be successful in your recovery from post-traumatic stress disorder.

-When you come to us for help, you’ll first undergo a series of examinations that will allow us greater insight into your strengths and challenges.
+When you come to our treatment center for help, you’ll first undergo a series of examinations that will allow us greater insight into your strengths and challenges.
 A medical examination will be done to determine if you are struggling with any medical conditions and if you’ve been self-medicating with drugs or alcohol.
-Our psychiatric evaluations will allow us to determine the severity of your PTSD as well as the presence of any co-occurring mental health disorders that may be complicating your recovery.
+Our psychiatric evaluations at our treatment center will allow us to determine the severity of your PTSD as well as the presence of any co-occurring mental health disorders that may be complicating your recovery.
 We’ll use the results of these evaluations to work with you to create a plan of care that meets all of your needs.

-Medication may be used at the beginning of your stay with us to help manage unpleasant symptoms and better allow you to participate in your treatment.
+Medication may be used at the beginning of your stay at our treatment center to help manage unpleasant symptoms and better allow you to participate in your treatment.
 Many people will be able to taper off medications as they learn new coping skills.
 Some people may require longer-term medication management as a part of their treatment plan.
 The usage of medication will be based upon the findings of the treatment team.

 Individual therapy is an excellent way for people who have PTSD to begin to explore their feelings about the traumatic event that precipitated the disorder.
-You’ll be able to work through some of the trauma you experienced, the symptoms that are causing you great difficulty, and ways to cope with the symptoms.
+You’ll be able to work through some of the trauma you experienced while at Highland Ridge Hospital, the symptoms that are causing you great difficulty, and ways to cope with the symptoms.

 Group therapy can be an excellent tool for people recovering from post-traumatic stress disorder, as PTSD often creates tremendous feelings of isolation among those who suffer from it.
-Group will allow you to connect with other people who are experiencing similar challenges, so that you can all grow, learn, and heal from each other.
+Groups at our treatment center will allow you to connect with other people who are experiencing similar challenges, so that you can all grow, learn, and heal from each other.
 Highland Ridge Hospital proudly offers both process-based and psychoeducational groups to our patients that will allow you to learn more about your illness and process your feelings.